 Jeffrey Lane studies communication and technology as it relates to urban life, youth culture, criminal justice, and social inequalities.
 He approaches these topics through ethnography in person and online.
-Lane is the author The Digital Street (Oxford University Press, 2019), a neighborhood study of social media use in Harlem (NYC).
-His current streams of research include social media as evidence in criminal court, the role of gender in school discipline, a visual study of perceptions of Harlem, and how women entrepreneurs use social media.
-Lane teaches undergraduate and graduate courses in Urban Communication, Communication, Technology & Society, Mediated Communication, Qualitative Methods, and Ethnography.
+Lane is the author of The Digital Street (Oxford University Press, 2019), a neighborhood study of social media use in Harlem (NYC).
+His current streams of research include micro-mobility and delivery work, youth exposure to gun violence, and how families use Artificial Intelligence (AI).
+Lane teaches several courses at SC&I — among them Introduction to Communication & Information Processes, Urban Communication, Communication, Technology & Society, Mediated Communication, Qualitative Methods, and Ethnography.

 Jeffrey Lane studies urban communication issues and has written the first book about neighborhood street life in the digital age.
 Lane’s research has informed a needs assessment and a strategic plan for juvenile gangs convened by New York’s Center for Court Innovation.
 This is vitally important, because, as Lane notes, “There's a question of which adults in the community get to kids in trouble first.
 In New York City, we have a social media unit within the police department focused on juvenile justice, but public school teachers are not permitted to have contact on social media with their students.
 The police are so far ahead of other constituencies in online intervention that they double sometimes as social service providers for at-risk teens and their families.”